-The "burden of proof" in a California personal injury case is the degree by which the plaintiff must prove the truth of his or her allegations.
+The "burden of proof" in a California personal injury case is the degree to which the plaintiff must prove the truth of his or her allegations.

 California personal injury (tort) cases usually have one of two “burdens of proof”:

-To help you better understand the “burden of proof” in a California personal injury case, our California persona injury lawyers discuss, below:
+To help you better understand the “burden of proof” in a California personal injury case, our California personal injury lawyers discuss, below:

 - 1. What is a “preponderance of the evidence”?